BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

 - Structure of non-rational parts:
     - rational - desires that rest on reasoning
     - appetitive - desires that are just impulses towards certain satisfactions
-    - spirited - desires that display anger
+    - spirited - desires that display anger and love of honour